itsJefforDev/Python-ejercises/README.md

 dictionaries

 Whats Python?
-Python was created by Guido rossum and it is a lenguage that is used with multiple porpuses, data analytics, automation
+Python was created by Guido rossum and it is a lenguage that is used with multiple porpuses, data analytics, automation and AI agents

 update every week